14 Data Cleaning

 Note

 It’s important to normalize before updating your variable types.
-Updating your variable types before normalizing could result in lost data (i.e., converting a character column to numeric, when the column still contains cells with character values, will often recode those cells to missing).
+Updating your variable types before normalizing could result in lost data (e.g., converting a character column to numeric, when the column still contains cells with character values, will often result in those cells being recoded to missing).

 • If your categorical value codes (see Chapter 9.5) do not match your data dictionary, now is the time to recode those (e.g., you expected “no” = 1, but the data exported as “no” = 14)

-• As discussed in Chapter 3.2, this also includes recoding implicit values, explicitly (e.g., if a missing value is implied to be 0, recode them to 0)
+• As discussed in Chapter 3.2, this also includes recoding implicit values, explicitly (e.g., if missing values are implied to be 0, recode them to 0)

 • measure composite or summary scores